margaretmf/margaretmf.github.io/research.md

 "The exclusionary dominance of the White cowboy as a representative of the West in rodeo depictions and as portrayed in dime novels, film, and folklore is that he is believed to be anyone: that person any White Anglo Saxon Protestant (WASP) male could become."

-"He is not complicated in his white/black binary vision of the world; you are either good or bad and the judgment coms from his 'correct' attitudes, beliefs, and values, which are ideals found within the cowboy culture and code - the Code of the West.
-He symbolizes the possibility of what can be achieved thorugh a hard work ethic and through traditional gender roles that reinforce Victorian ideals of White womanhood, e.g., a helpless virginal damsel in distress who needs the protection and direction of a strong man to react against any transgression committed against her.
+"He is not complicated in his white/black binary vision of the world; you are either good or bad and the judgment comes from his 'correct' attitudes, beliefs, and values, which are ideals found within the cowboy culture and code - the Code of the West.
+He symbolizes the possibility of what can be achieved through a hard work ethic and through traditional gender roles that reinforce Victorian ideals of White womanhood, e.g., a helpless virginal damsel in distress who needs the protection and direction of a strong man to react against any transgression committed against her.
 Our hero in this Western White myth is complete with his leathered face and Western drawl.
 He is armed with is trusty six-shooter, while keeping an eye out for American Indians. '[The] Anglo-Saxon cowboy and the Red Indian emerged as convenient action heroes.
 These simplified stick figures propagated a frontier mythology that hid both the systemic violence of conquest and the modern incorporation of land and labor.
 Cowboy hats and warrior headdresses obscured the complex racial politics of the United States and created instead a ronatic duel of white against red.'
 From this duel of reductionist cowboy ideals, race, and land emerged an American iconic myth (the cowboy) that is actually a conglomeration of 'White conquering West' rhetoric, media fascination, and myths - like the explorations of Daniel Boone - which loomed larger than life.
 The myths of man besting beast carried over into the rodeo cowboy arena."

-"The cowboy represents the taming of the forces of North American civliziation.
+"The cowboy represents the taming of the forces of North American civlization.
 In the arena, these great forces clash.
 The cowboy hero attempts to 'tame the wild...'"

 "Wister's novel went through 'fifteen printings during the first eight months after its publication; by 1911 it was in its thirty-eight printing.
 By 1938, it had sold more than one and one-half million copies.'"